-It took us a while to find our hotel.
-We diligently followed the traffic signs but continued to go around in a circle.
+Driving in Italy can be a challenge for other reasons too.
+Once when we were looking for our hotel we diligently followed the traffic signs but continued to go around in a circle.
 After the fourth try, we found a policeman and asked for directions.
-Just as in Lecce, he directed us to go against the traffic.
+Just as had happened in other parts of Italy, the policeman directed us to go against the traffic.
 A “piccola infrazione” (small infraction) he called it.
 “Otherwise you’ll just go around in circles”, he said.
 I wanted to ask if it wouldn’t be easier to just change the sign but decided against it.

 Like this post?
 Read the entire series:

 - Matera: Underground caves

 - Palermo Streets

 BTW, if you are getting ready for your trip, make sure to take advantage of these useful, money-saving links to book your trip: